World Organisations MCQ Quiz - Objective Question with Answer for World Organisations - Download Free PDF

 World Organisations Question 3:

-Consider the following statements regarding the International Air Transport Association (IATA):
+Consider the following statements regarding the International Energy Agency (IEA):

-2. Its headquarters are located in Geneva, Switzerland.
+II.
+The headquarters of the IEA is located in Geneva, Switzerland.

 Answer (Detailed Solution Below)